cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/security_policies/zone_based_firewall_definition.md

-# Zone based Firewall
+# Zone-Based Firewall

-Zone based Firewall defines the matching conditions and Actions to configure a Firewall policy.
+Zone-Based Firewall defines the matching conditions and actions to configure a firewall policy.

 {{ doc_gen }}